pfrazee/electron-app-env/README.md

 ## Overview

-Ultra is effectively a browser that runs web-servers for the local user.
+Ultra is chromium + server orchestration.
-It manages configuration, server lifecycle, and the browser windows.
+It manages configuration, server-app lifecycle, and the browser windows.
 This leaves the applications to behave like typical node web-apps, with a few extra APIs for working with the environment.

 ### App Lifecycle & Config